An Initial Evaluation of the Impact of Pokémon GO on Physical Activity.

 Associate Professor in the School of Nursing

-My research and scholarship center around social determinants of health and disparities in health care and outcomes in diverse older adult populations, with a particular focus on cardiovascular and brain health.
-My current program of research falls under two themes: (i) the analysis of health disparities in a multinational context, with a particular focus on the cognitive function among older adults; and (ii) the integration of patient-reported social factors in cardiovascular outcome research.
-I have led several research projects funded by the National Institute of Health (NIH) and American Heart Association (AHA) that leverage the strengths of big data repositories such as electronic health records (EHR), Medicare claims, and national survey data to improve the cardiovascular and brain health of older adults through a lens of equity.
+As a clinician scientist, Dr. Xu’s research and scholarship center around social determinants of health and disparities in health care and outcomes in diverse older adult populations, with a particular focus on cardiovascular and brain health.
+Her current program of research falls under two themes: (i) the analysis of health disparities in a multinational context, with a particular focus on the cognitive function and dementia care among older adults; and (ii) the integration of patient-reported social factors in cardiovascular outcome research.

 Haolin Xu